-The DSC's computer facility is generally available during all of the Library’s regular hours; however, during special events, such as workshops or lectures we may temporarily close the center.
+The DSC's computer facility is generally available during all of the Library’s regular hours; however, during special events, such as workshops or lectures we may temporarily close the Center.
 These events and times will be posted in the DSC the days leading up to the event.
 During the academic year, the available staffing hours may vary according to mid-terms, exam schedules and the availability of student support staff.
 The DSC may not be staffed over the summer, spring break or winter break.

 We are located in Campbell Library, 3rd floor, room 343.

 The Glassboro Summit Collection includes the digital archives of the historic summit that took place between President Lyndon B. Johnson and Premier Aleksei Kosygin from June 23 through the 25th in 1967.
 This digital archive includes images, documents, oral histories, and audio of the events that took place.
-In addition, this archive includes an interactive story titled Summit at Hollybush by Robert D. Bole.

 An interactive version of Dr. Robert D. Boles entire book, Summit at Hollybush.